dentarg/auth0-blog/_posts/2017-08-17-javascript-for-microcontrollers-and-iot-part-3.markdown

 [Get the full code](https://github.com/auth0-blog/javascript-for-microncontrollers-example-sensor-webserver) for this example.
 If you need help flashing the compiled firmware, [refer to the previous post](https://auth0.com/blog/javascript-for-microcontrollers-and-iot-part-2/).

 ### Conclusion
 In our previous post we managed to get something useful running on JavaScript but we didn't really develop a full fledged application.
-For this post, however, we upped the ante and managed to run our own webserver doing most of the work using only JavaScript.
+For this post, however, we upped the ante and managed to run our own web server doing most of the work using only JavaScript.
 We handled connections, HTTP parsing, request dispatching, and JWT validation with HS256 (HMAC + SHA256).
 We also integrated a Node library (`http-parser-js`) and wrote all of our code using ECMAScript 2015 with modules.
 The result is over 1000 lines of JavaScript, or around 15KiB of minified JavaScript.
 This all runs on a 120MHz ARM CPU and uses less than 42KB of RAM!

 The development experience was not without trouble.
 JerryScript remains rough in the edges for now.
 Some constructs are not handled correctly (for example, the common immediately invoked function expression appears to fail), typed arrays remain incomplete, and using polyfills by adding or changing methods in a prototype does not work as expected.
 These are all common patterns or tools in the JavaScript world, and there may be more small differences in behavior between it and the more powerful V8 or SpiderMonkey implementations.